aregsar/aregsarblog/blog/2020/my-laravel-local-docker-services-configuration/index.md

 DB_CONNECTION=mysql
 ```

-> Note the `mysql` connection setting within the `config/database.php` loads the database credentials using the DB_DATABASE, DB_USERNAMRE and DB_PASSWORD environment settings in the `.env` file
+Note the `mysql` connection setting within the `config/database.php` loads the database credentials using the DB_DATABASE, DB_USERNAMRE and DB_PASSWORD environment settings in the `.env` file

-## The Laravel MySql configuration setting

-For reference this is the mysql connection in the `config/database.php` file
+For reference this is the mysql connection in the `config/database.php` file:

 ```php
  'mysql' => [